YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

 ---
 ### Welcome to my website

-I am a linguist and language teacher with a research focus on the phonetics and psycholinguistics of spoken language.
+I am a linguist and Japanese teacher with a research focus on the phonetics and psycholinguistics of spoken language.
 My research focuses on four questions:

 - How does spelling influence spoken language?
 - How does spontaneous speech differ from careful speech?